-University Services In an effort to advance diversity, members of the University of Tsukuba may choose the type of dress and appearance that best reflects their diverse identities when attending ceremonies, such as enrollment and graduation.
+University Services In an effort to advance diversity, equity, and inclusion, members of the University of Tsukuba may choose the type of attire and appearance that best reflects their diverse identities when attending ceremonies, such as enrollment and graduation.

-LGBT+ Members Please choose the type of dress and appearance that you prefer and consider appropriate, when attending the ceremonies in question.
+LGBTQ+ Members Please choose the type of dress and appearance that you prefer and consider appropriate, when attending the ceremonies in question.
 Most attendants wear suits and hakamas, although some have worn kimonos and other ethnic costumes that reflect their identities.